 - A college or university professor holding a doctoral degree in any discipline where the candidate has been a student in one or more of the classes taught by the faculty member.
 References from persons holding doctoral level degrees in the sciences such as biology, chemistry or health sciences will be given higher priority.

 - A reference of your choice of someone who has knowledge of your work ethic, academic record, volunteer work or other activities and can comment on your ability to succeed in the physician assistant program.

 Following the initial review of applications, a limited number of applicants will be invited for a personal interview.
 Verbal, written and interpersonal communication skills will be assessed during the interview as well as the candidate’s qualifications overall.
 The interview score is an important component for determining admission to the program.

 Disclosure of Admission Practices

 All Lake Erie College students and graduates who meet the minimum requirements will be granted an interview.
 Lake Erie College students and graduates will be given some preference in admission.
 The Lake Erie College Physician Assistant Program encourages all applicants with diverse life experiences to apply.
 Attributes beyond the minimum requirements will be considered during the interview process.

-All prospective students must be honest about his or her criminal record.
+All prospective students must be honest about their criminal record.
 Background checks will be performed including Bureau of Criminal Identification and Investigation (BCII) report and Federal Bureau of Investigation (FBI) report.
-Lake Erie College PA Program has the right to deny enrollment based on previous convictions or false information.
+The Lake Erie College PA Program has the right to deny enrollment based on previous convictions or false information.
 Appeals to any information found during the background check or drug screen must be made directly through Certified Background according to their listed policies and procedures.
 All cases will be reviewed individually.

 The Lake Erie College Master of Physician Assistant Sciences (MPAS) degree signifies that the graduate is prepared for entry into the practice of medicine.